 As a United Nations member state, Zimbabwe is required to reduce maternal deaths by two-thirds from 1990 figures by the end of this year.
 The UN considers a maternal mortality ratio of less than 100 as low, between 100 and 299 as moderately low, and high when it is 300 to 499.
-Five hundred or more is very high, with a ratio above 1,000 deaths per 100,000 live births considered extremely high.
+Five hundred or more is very high, with a rate above 1,000 deaths per 100,000 live births considered extremely high.

 How are maternal deaths measured?

-This is because death certificates are not always complete and in some cases the person signing a death certificate may not be aware that the woman was pregnant or that her pregnancy contributed in some way to her death.
-In some instances health facilities have been known to try and conceal maternal mortalities because of political pressure to reduce the numbers.
+This is because death certificates are not always complete and in some cases, the person signing a death certificate may not be aware that the woman was pregnant or that her pregnancy contributed in some way to her death.
+In some instances, health facilities have been known to try and conceal maternal mortalities because of political pressure to reduce the numbers.

 Very few African countries have accurate registration systems for recording births and deaths, says Dr Edward Nicol, a senior scientist at South Africa’s Medical Research Council.
 He specialises in the monitoring and evaluation of maternal health programmes.